yesnik/mysql-guides/mysql/administration.md

 INSERT newtable SELECT * FROM oldtable;
 ```

-To copy just structure and data:
+### Copy just structure and data

 ```sql
 CREATE TABLE newtable AS SELECT * FROM oldtable;
 ```

+This will not copy indexes and triggers as the SELECT result is a temporary table and does not "carry" the metadata of the source table.

 ## Show lock status of tables